craigmckeachie/react-course/concepts/12-ComponentArchitecture.md

 }
 ```

+The requirements are as follows:

+### Requirements

-3. Create an `App` Component
+1. Create an `App` Component
    - start by having it return 'hello world'
-4. Create a Container Component
+1. Create a Container Component
    - the Container should hold the items in it's local component state
    - set the initialItems into state in componentDidMount
    - return the `<Container />` component instead of `hello world` inside the App Component created in the last step
    - display the items in JSX using {JSON.stringify(this.state.items)}
    - remove the JSX to display the items in the Container before continuing to the next step
-5. Display a list of items
+1. Display a list of items
    1. create a List Component that takes an Items prop
    2. pass the items from the Container's state into the List Component to be rendered
    3. render the items from props as an unordered list using JSX
    4. render the list component from the container
-6. Implement the feature to remove an item from the list
+1. Implement the feature to remove an item from the list
    - Add a remove button next to each item on the list
    - handle the remove button click by calling a function on the container to remove the item from state

-See the finished solution code up to these requirements.
+See the finished solution code below up to these requirements.

 ```js
 function ID() {